/user/kayd @ devops :~$ cat sed-in-ci-cd-pipelines.md

 The image URI uses : characters, so the sed delimiter is |.
 The short-SHA tag from CODEBUILD_RESOLVED_SOURCE_VERSION is idempotent on retry — the same commit produces the same URI, so a re-run of the build phase rewrites the file to the same content.

-For more on the buildspec format around this sed call, see buildspec.yml for AWS CodeBuild: A Practical Tutorial.
+For more on the buildspec format around this sed call, see Advanced buildspec.yml: Python, Go, ECR Push, EKS Deploy.

-1. Every sed call was preceded by a grep -q precheck.
-If the field wasn’t there, the pipeline failed loudly instead of silently no-op’ing.
+1. Precede every sed call with a grep -q precheck.
+If the field isn’t there, the pipeline fails loudly instead of silently no-op’ing.

-4. Every sed -i became sed -i.bak with explicit rm of the backup.
+4. Make every sed -i a sed -i.bak with an explicit rm of the backup.
 Portability and a free rollback hook in one change.

 If you take one thing from this article: never run sed -i in a pipeline without a grep -q precheck and a diff log line.
-That alone would have caught the original incident.
+That alone catches the failure described at the start.

 Similar Articles